 98% of people might open your SMS but every individual contact within a campaign has dozens of communications channels in the palm of their hand today.
 And therefore, are now much more particular about what they respond to depending on the platform and timing through which the message is sent.

-By leveraging a contact’s channel preferences, organizations can send a message via SMS, email, social, or even WhatsApp.
+By leveraging a contact’s digital channel preferences, organizations can send a message via SMS, email, social, or even WhatsApp.
 This can include a direct link to a customized rich message landing page, personalized to the recipient, which includes more information and facilitates interactions such as booking a consultation, filling a web form, providing feedback, and so on.

 2. Creating a single view of the customer